ElrohiFilmon/Contact-Manager/README.md

 ## Future Enhancements
     - There are some features that are not in but inconsideration for the next version
     1. Better display menu implimenation might be solved in new whiptail versions
+    2. Add a better search function
+    3. Adding an error message for the search file if it doesn't find the file
 ## References

 - [Wikibooks](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail)